 Is the ID user-level?
+Is it Dynamic and in real-time?

 Third-party cookie solution: Does the ID provide addressability in cookie-restricted browsers?

 Third-party cookie solution: How does the ID provide addressability in cookie restricted browsers?
 What is the step-by-step workflow for propagating the identifier? (provide technical description or links to documentation)